Muriel Petioni

-Muriel Petioni (January 1, 1914 – December 6, 2011) was a medical doctor and community activist in Harlem.
+Muriel Petioni (January 1, 1914 – December 6, 2011) was an American physician and community activist in Harlem.
 She was known as the "matron of Harlem health" because she sought to fulfill the healthcare needs of the underprivileged people in Harlem.

 She was born in Trinidad, but her father was exiled to Harlem in 1917 due to his opposition to the colonial government, and in 1919 the rest of his family joined him.
 Her father eventually became a medical doctor at the age of 40.

 Early life

 Muriel Petioni was born to Charles Augustin Petioni and Rose Alling on January 1, 1914, in the country of Trinidad.
 As a child, her father was exiled to Harlem, and during this time he became a physician.
 Once, her family was able to join him in Harlem, her father was running a medical office from their home.
 As a child, Muriel enjoyed answering the door and the phone for her father's patients.
 This is where her love for medicine grew, and her parents wildly encouraged her to pursue her dreams.

 While Muriel Petioni’s father, Charles Petioni, was still a pre-medical student, her family lived a half a mile away from the New York Colored Mission in a railroad apartment.
 Being close to the organization allowed them to spend more time helping Caribbean immigrants find jobs in the community and socialize adults and children to American society.
 Muriel remembers other people living in their household as well that were described in the census as lodgers.
 Muriel's family would take in the lodgers in exchange for money to help pay the rent and other expenses such as her father’s night school education.

 Muriel described her early life in Harlem with limited career options for immigrants such as her family.
 She claimed that most immigrants only had the option of working in a local garment factory or days work that would involve traveling to the Bronx to be hired.

 Muriel soon followed in her father's footsteps, because in 1934 she graduated with her B.S. from Howard University and three years later, her MD.
 Then in 1942, Muriel married a Tuskegee airman named Mal Woolfolk.
 Shortly after he returned from the war, she had her first and only son, Charles Woolfolk.
 As a new mother, she took time off to tend to her son and became a dedicated homemaker.